 Below are some common questions that patients may have regarding the contraceptive pill.
 Sometimes, in an OSCE situation, they may ask you one or two questions at the end of your consultation.
 Having a good answer can be helpful in demonstrating to the examiner that you have a good understanding of the topic.

-What happens if the patient is sick or has diarrhoea?
+What happens if I’m sick or have diarrhoea?

-- If a patient has severe diarrhoea for more than 24 hours, they will need to take the pill as if they missed a pill and follow the instructions.
-This should be until the diarrhoea is no longer severe.
+If a patient has severediarrhoea for morethan24hours, they will need to take the pill as if they missed a pill and follow the instructions discussed above.
+This should continue until the diarrhoea is no longer severe.

 Which common medicines affect the efficacy of the pill?

-Explain to the patient that they should tell you or another health professional prescribing the pill what medicines they are one first.
+Explain to the patient that they should tell you what medicines they are currently taking.

 “Some medicines such as some epilepsy medication, HIV medication and St John’s Wort can reduce the levels of contraceptive hormones and therefore reduce the effectiveness of the contraception.
 You should always check when you start taking a new medication if it will interact with your pill.”